India’s Top Investment Destinations

 - A major producer of sugar, maize, horticulture, chemicals, fertilizers, cement, paper and steel;

 - A leading solar and wind energy producer, with among the highest installed capacity in India;

-- Mature industrial climate with regionally competitive manufacturing industry;
+- Mature industrial climate with regionally competitive manufacturing industry; and

 - India’s largest number of special economic zones in operation.

 - Infrastructure – roads, ports, urban infrastructure, architecture, and design services;

 - Education – training and skill development; research partnerships;

 - Energy sector – wind and solar energy, gas pipeline network, and transmission; and